saquib0601/candidate-application-platform/README.md

 # Job List Web App

-This is a simple web application that allows users to browse job listings with filtering options.
+This is a simple job listing application built with React and Redux for state management.
+It allows users to browse job listings with filtering options.
 Users can filter jobs based on roles, experience, location, minimum base pay, and search by company name.

 ## Technologies Used